Objectives:The students will be able to

 Vocabulary Words: (Write words on the board and discuss with class)

 Apostles- the first 12 men Jesus called to follow him Good News- the message that God loves us Synagogue- Jewish place of worship Faith- belief or trust that someone will help and care for you Missionary- Someone who brings the Good News of Jesus to others Disciples- one of the 12 followers of Jesus Christianity- religion that follows Jesus’ teachings Capernaum- a town near Lake Galilee (show students this on a map or have one of the students find it on a map).
 Lake Galilee- Israel’s largest freshwater lake.
 Much of the ministry of Jesus happened on the shores of Lake Galilee (show students this on a map or have one of the students find it on a map).
 Fishermen- people who catch fish for a living Romans- people from Rome (show students this on a map or have one of the students find it on a map).
 Taxes- payment to help run a country

-Read story: "Jesus and His Disciples" and ask questions from Take Home Sheet that will be sent home today.
+Read story: "Jesus and His Disciples" and then ask questions

 Introduce activities: How many disciples did Jesus have?